Top 100 Things to Do in Santa Cruz!

 Basilica de San Lorenzo, our main cathedral on Plaza 24 de Septiembre

 If you walk down Monseñor Rivero heading South and cross the first ring, you’ll be in what is called the "Casco Viejo" (historic city center).
 It is fast becoming the center of Downtown Nightlife too.
-The Casco Viejo is what we call everything located inside the 1st ring.
-There are so many things to do here I can’t list them all, so click on the links I’m providing in this paragraph to see photos and read about them all:
+The Casco Viejo is what we call everything located inside the 1st ring because this is the where the city of Santa Cruz was originally founded.

 The heart of downtown is our central plaza, the birthplace of this city, called Plaza 24 de Septiembre.
 There are about 12 museums and galleries within a 6-block radius – probably the city’s 12 most important culturally and historically.
 Here you’ll also find numerous banks, restaurants, stores, cafés, and our main cathedral.
-If you enter the little door to the right of the main door of the cathedral, for under $1 dollar per person you can climb to the top of the cathedral clock tower to take awesome photos of the city.
+If you enter the little door to the right of the main door of the cathedral, for about $1 dollar per person you can climb to the top of the cathedral clock tower to take awesome photos of the city with a 360° view.

 About 6 blocks from the plaza you can visit Siete Calles to see what our open markets are like.
 Although its not strictly touristic (we all shop there) it’s a good place to learn to bargain in Bolivia.
 You’ll also find both expensive and inexpensive hotels and hostels downtown, the offices of my top recommended tour operator, a tiny tourist information office, many great stores and great places to buy Bolivian handcrafts and art, and much more.
-One of the city’s oldest parks (Parque Arenal) is also located here and was just renovated and inaugurated as a gift to the city in September 2009.
+One of the city’s oldest parks (Parque Arenal) is also located here.

 Santa Cruz Sites Santa Cruz Ecotourism Santa Cruz City Tours